Facebook bans all ads that aim to limit U.S. census participation

 The census, which takes place once a decade, is expected to be largely filled out online for the first time in 2020.

-Census experts have expressed concern for months that Facebook was not taking seriously the disinformation threat and would not be ready to combat it.
+Facebook’s announcement follows months of handwringing from census experts concerned the tech company was not taking seriously the disinformation threat and would not be ready to combat it.

-In March, Reuters reported that the Census Bureau had asked Alphabet Inc’s (GOOGL.O) Google, Twitter (TWTR.N) and Facebook to help it fend off “fake news” campaigns.
+In March, Reuters reported that the Census Bureau had asked Alphabet Inc’s Google, Twitter and Facebook to help it fend off “fake news” campaigns.

 But three sources directly involved in countering disinformation around the census from the nonprofit, academic and private sectors said Facebook’s presentations to census advocates have lacked detail, and at times seemed more focused on promoting its own platform for ads.
 The sources spoke on condition of anonymity.
 The Facebook officials declined to comment on particular presentations or meetings.